 Consider these options:

-I highly recommend Quicken WillMaker & Trust 2020 from Nolo Press, a well-regarded and reputable online legal organization specializing in helping ordinary folks like you and me handle our own basic legal needs.
+I highly recommend Quicken WillMaker & Trust 2024 from Nolo Press, a well-regarded and reputable online legal organization helping ordinary folks like you and me handle our basic legal needs.

-*Because of Louisiana’s strict requirements, it is not wise to rely on a generic “Last Will and Testament” form.
+*Due to Louisiana’s strict requirements, relying on a generic “Last Will and Testament” form is not wise.
 Failure to get the form exactly right will result in an invalid document or perhaps worse, lead to estate litigation due to Louisiana’s unique civil law system.

 Nolo does offer this simple Willmaker for Louisiana residents that has been prepared and vetted by a team of attorneys.
 If you live in Louisiana and wish to also create your Durable Power of Attorney and Health Care Directive, see a Louisiana lawyer for help.